 Positive feedback means that the production of the final product will stimulate the process of production even further.

-6.10.3 The menstrual cycle
+6.7.3 The menstrual cycle

-In order to fully understand the processes during the menstrual cycle, the following terms should be clearly explained.
+In order to fully understand the processes during the menstrual cycle, the following terms should be clear.

 Pituitary hormones are hormones produced in the pituitary gland (FSH and LH).